decmaxn/ansible-aws-rds/README.md

 * Create RDS paramaters group.
   Refer to the vars required in the Example section below.
 * Creates RDS instances.
+  The aws.group_facts.yml will get vpc security group id, you just need to define the name.
+* Restore database, by restore.yml.
+** Added condition to main.yml to call different task file.
+Use command: restore or create as condition when calling this role

 Requirements
 ------------

 * boto
+* boto3 for aws.group_facts.yml

 Role Variables
 --------------